hobord/vueadmin/README.md

 # App Events on EventBus

-You can access the event bus like
+You can access the event bus this way:
 ```
   this.$eventbus.$emit('APP.BOTTOM_MESSAGES.SHOW')
 ```
 or You can import
 ```
   import { EventBus } from 'src/eventBus'